metacraft-labs/DendrETH/README.md

-Due to the large number of required compiler toolchains and blockchain run-time environments targeted by this project, installing all pre-requisites by hand is not practical.
+Due to the large number of required compiler toolchains and blockchain run-time environments targeted by this project, installing all pre-requisites by hand is impractical.
 We are offering a deterministic build environment based on the Nix package manager, which is best supported on Linux, but also runs on macOS with some minor limitations at the moment.
 Windows users may try to use Nix in the Windows Subsystem for Linux, but our team is not currently